kanansnote/py-venn-diagram/README.md

 # Venn Diagram

-The concept for this project was developed since ***January 2023***, and the programming part started in ***May 2023***.
+The concept for this project was developed since *January 2023*, and the programming part started in *May 2023*.
+It has been discontinued for several months, and there are no plans to resume work yet.
-It's currently under development and a work in progress.

 ## Coding Solution

-I'm considering using ``Python``, due to its versatility and popularity in data visualization field.
+I'm considering using `Python`, due to its versatility and popularity in data visualization field.
 The project consists of multiple code files, each serving a specific purpose:

 - `main_window.py` is the main window implementation for the visualization project.
 It utilizes the `PyQt5` library for GUI development.
 - `all_three_circles.py` creates a visualization with three circles; `interests_circle.py` represents artistic and philosophical interests, `skills_circle.py` technical and nutritional skills, and `needs_circle.py` financial, health and communication needs.

 Each code file includes functions that generate the respective visualizations using the `Matplotlib` library, which are then rendered using `PyQt5` to display them as interactive widgets.

 Additionally, `pygame` library is implemented in order to prevent any potential problems related with audio playback upon clicking the "**speaker**" icon.

 ## Requirements